truth table: test_truth_table_tests

 • project_second, project_first and tautology are already simple

-• I change the return statement in negate_second
+• I change the return statement in negate_second to make it simpler

-return not y == True
+14 return not second_input == True

-return y != True
+15 return second_input != True

-when not y is True it means the statement will be True == True which is a duplication.
-I remove the second part of the statement
+when not second_input is True it means the return statement is True == True which is a duplication.
+I remove the second part of the statement and the second return statement

-return not y
+14 return not second_input

 the test is still green